vectara/vectara-docs/www/docs/use-case-exploration.md

 import {Config} from './definitions.md';

-The AI era has changed interactions between people and information dramatically.
+The <Config v="names.product"/> **Retrieval Augmented Generation as-a-Service (RAGaaS)** platform enables organizations to rapidly create GenAI experiences to reduce hallucinations and provide relevant results no matter how you ask.
 Users expect relevant answers to questions in a natural language, and they expect the best results with the right context.
-Using <Config v="names.product"/> gives you relevant results no matter how you ask.
 Our conversational search platform generates summarized responses that speak your language.
 Better results enable better outcomes that reduce support costs and improve the customer experience.

-## Why Vectara?
-Get Answers and Better Outcomes

 The <Config v="names.product"/> platform has a unique ability to understand and process information.
-Our platform uses **hybrid search** to find the most relevant products, support cases, and documents that answer your user’s questions first.
+Our platform uses **semantic search** to find the most relevant products, support cases, and documents that answer your user’s questions first.
-Power chatbots, Q&A systems, conversational applications and websites that base their information on what you and your users care about – information grounded in facts. <Config v="names.product"/> also provides result recommendations and enables global collaboration through its **cross-language** search.
+Power chatbots, Q&A systems, conversational applications and websites that base their information on what you and your users care about – with RAG - information grounded in facts from the indexed data.
+Vectara also provides result recommendations and enables global collaboration through its **cross-language** search.

 ## Vectara GenAI Use Cases

-This versatile <Config v="names.product"/> GenAI platform caters to a wide range of use cases to drive better outcomes and unlock new possibilities in search applications. <Config v="names.product"/> provides an easy entry point to generative AI capabilities while protecting company IP and customer data.
+This versatile <Config v="names.product"/> GenAI platform caters to a wide range of [Retrieval Augmented Generation (RAG)](/docs/learn/grounded-generation/grounded-generation-overview) use cases to drive better outcomes and unlock new possibilities in [semantic search](/docs/learn/semantic-search/semantic-search-overview) applications. <Config v="names.product"/> provides an easy entry point to generative AI capabilities while protecting company IP and customer data.
 The data is secure. <Config v="names.product"/> does not train on user data and respects data